The Rise of AI Agents: From Chatbots to Autonomous Employees

 The Future: Autonomous AI Employees

-Here's where this is heading - and it's not years away.
+Here's where this is heading.
+And it's not years away.
 It's months.

 Within the next twelve months, organisations will employ AI agents as autonomous digital employees.
 Not chatbots.
 Not copilots.
 Employees - with defined roles, responsibilities, working hours, and performance metrics.
+I'm convinced of this.

 These AI employees will:

-• Operate under strict permissions - role-based access control determines what systems, data, and tools each agent can access, no different from onboarding a new hire
+- Operate under strict permissions - role-based access control determines what systems, data, and tools each agent can access.
+No different from onboarding a new hire

 There are still gaps.
 Granular control mechanisms for agent permissions are immature.
 Deployment and orchestration tooling is fragmented.
 Monitoring and observability for agent behaviour is still being figured out.
 But the core technology is close enough that early adopters are already operating this way.